alsmola/graphgrc/nist80053/pl-2.md

-# PL-2 - System Security and Privacy Plans
+# NIST 800-53v5 - PL-2 - System Security and Privacy Plans
 - Develop security and privacy plans for the system that:
 - Distribute copies of the plans and communicate subsequent changes to the plans to \[ Assignment: personnel or roles \];
 - Review the plans \[ Assignment: frequency \];